 Jerry graduated from South Dakota State University in 1958.
 He received an M.S. from Stanford in 1959, and completed all coursework for a Ph.D. in civil engineering by 1961 before joining the Air Force.
 As an Air Force captain, he was posted as a research scientist at the NASA Ames Research Center, Moffett Field, from 1961-1964.
 Returning to civilian life, Jerry opened a land development and custom home building business.
 But his passion for farming and an appreciation of wine soon led him to take on a new challenge: winegrowing.

 In the late 1960s, Jerry dove headfirst into his new endeavor with an extensive investigation of California grape growing regions.
-Aware of the importance of climate, soil quality and location, he finally selected the Arroyo Seco region of Monterey County for his first vineyard in 1971.
-He was also among the first to realize the untapped promise of Paso Robles in San Luis Obispo County, and in 1988 he began planting Cabernet Sauvignon, Merlot and other red varieties there, on what is now over 2,300 acres of estate vineyards.
-Since then, many noted winemakers have come to realize what Jerry saw early on, and have followed in his footsteps.
+Aware of the importance of climate, soil quality and location, he finally selected the Arroyo Seco region of Monterey County for his first vineyard in 1972.
+He was also among the first to realize the untapped promise of Paso Robles in San Luis Obispo County, and in 1986 he began planting Cabernet Sauvignon, Merlot and other red varieties there.
+Today, J. Lohr Vineyards & Wines farms approximately 4,000 acres of estate vineyards in Paso Robles and Monterey County, as well as 35 acres in the St. Helena appellation of Napa Valley.